- The ultimate blade polishing solutions at your disposal

 Here’s the deal:

 The more aggressive the polishing media, the faster the polishing process is completed.

 The third factor is how you’ll handle your polishing machine during the polishing process.

 You should set the correct working parameters, especially the rotating or vibrating speed.

 If you hasten the polishing process, the finish will not be as impressive as you’d want.

-On the contrary, if you set a deficient speed, then the polishing process will take too long to complete.
+On the contrary, if you set it at low speed, then the polishing process will take too long to complete.